ldv-klever/cif/docs/aoc.rst

 Before parsing aspects, *aspect preprocessing* is carried out.
 Aspect preprocessing behaves exactly in the same way as preprocessing performed by the `GCC <https://gcc.gnu.org/>`__ compiler except for symbol **@** is treated instead of **#**.
-:numref:`aspect-preprocessor-directives` exemplifies using preprocessor directives in the aspect.
+:numref:`aspect-macros-and-conditionals` exemplifies using such preprocessor directives as macros and conditionals in the aspect.
 The corresponding preprocessed aspect is shown in :numref:`preprocessed-aspect`.

 .. code-block:: c
-    :caption: Example of using preprocessor directives in an aspect
+    :caption: Example of using preprocessor macros and conditionals in an aspect
-    :name: aspect-preprocessor-directives
+    :name: aspect-macros-and-conditionals
     :force:

     @define LOG_FILE "work/info.txt"